FancyThemes/wp-advanced-excerpt/readme.txt

 = Why do I need this plugin? =

 The default excerpt created by WordPress removes all HTML.
-If your theme uses `the_excerpt()` to view excerpts, they might look weird because of this (smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.
+If your theme uses `the_excerpt()` or `the_content()` to view excerpts, they might look weird because of this (smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.

 = Does it work for WordPress version x.x.x? =